lafriedel/100-days-of-code/log.md

 **Today's Progress**: I continued to try solutions for the algorithm.
 Didn't work - I peeked at the answer and I'm going to try coding it from scratch tomorrow.
 I also spent time earlier in the day going through all my open tabs and truly looking at them and adding them to the Resources page I created on this repo.

 **Thoughts**:  Feeling like I really need to read about Javascript fundamentals.
 I never really read through MDN's intro to JS and I feel like it will help.

+### R1D69: 3/22/18 + 3/23/18

+**Today's Progress**: Really no good progress - I'm combining two calendar days into one 100 Days of Code day, because I only worked for about 30 minutes each day.
+I was really unfocused, had headaches both days, and didn't make really any progress.
+I tried working on a Roman Numeral conversion algorithm and when I got frustrated with that, I tried watching some of Wes Bos' Javascript30 and I had trouble focusing.
+I really just needed to go to bed.

+**Thoughts**:  I think I need to not code so late in the evening.
+I'm not a night owl.
+I waited until about 9pm on these days and it just isn't going to work for me.

+### R1D70: 3/24/18

+**Today's Progress**: I continued trying to work on the Roman Numerals algorithm, couldn't figure it out and looked at examples.
+But I'm really trying to understand it before I continue onto anything else.

+**Thoughts**: Doing it in the morning is much better!
+I guess I need to be consistent about that.
+I'm still thinking I need to read more about JS fundamentals.